Toilet papering: In popular culture

 Throwing toilet paper is a component of the audience participation activities associated with showings of The Rocky Horror Picture Show.
 Rolls of toilet paper are customarily thrown in a reference to Scott brand toilet paper after a character shouts the phrase "Great Scott!" in response to the entrance of character Dr. Everett Scott.

 In the eleventh episode of the third season of Mama's Family titled "Where's There's Smoke", Bubba Higgins, grandson of the show's title character toilet-papers the front lawn of a girl's house to show how much he loves her.
 Unfortunately, much to Bubba's dismay, the police are called on him.

 It was the plot of an episode of South Park, titled "Toilet Paper", where the boys toilet-paper their art teacher's house.

 Following the Chicago Blackhawks' Stanley Cup victory in 2015, a group of fans celebrated by toilet-papering the home of Blackhawks head coach Joel Quenneville, in Hinsdale, Illinois.

+At Auburn University, it has been tradition since 1962 for fans to roll the trees at the historic Toomer's Corner after a football win, or any other event significant to the school or surrounding community.
+Following Auburn's defeat of Alabama in the 2010 Iron Bowl, Dadeville-based Alabama fan Harvey Updyke went to Toomer's Corner and poisoned the trees.